lmammino/blog/posts/2015-02-14-projects-without-a-pm.md

 release a feature to the public, don't mark the first release as "all the features should be done", but rather the minimum you can get away with.
 And then a bit less than that.

+Not having a PO / PM structure is detrimental to achieving success.
+If there's no project manager (or a concept of a project as a whole) it becomes more likely that a project will take longer than agreed upon, coordination will be lacking and eventually have frustrated and / or demotivated parties.
+Have someone who calls the shots.
+Don't let that person be the person making the demands.
+Let the person calling the shots be accountable for the project's succes and failure.

 Something I'm curious about is how to plan in time for refactoring and removing technical debt.
 If there's never time to do this projects collapse under their